To learn more about Requests for Placemaking or to apply click here.

 Businesses, property owners and non-profits located in Sugar Land are encouraged to submit a project online through this program.

-All projects must be submitted online by March 1, 2021 and include the following:
+All projects must be submitted online and include the following:

 Name of Business, Property Owner or Nonprofit (with logo, if applicable)

 Physical Address, Website, and social media handles, if applicable

 Word description of your project including purpose, cost, sourcing of material, how it meets the goals and criteria, project images and timeline.
 (Maximum of 5 pages)

 “Sweet Spiel"- A video (up to 2 minutes and 30 seconds) explaining the project and why it should be funded.